AzFoxxo/AzzyShell/README.md

 # Azzy Shell
-Azzy Shell is a simple shell written in C# and the Heroes framework
+Azzy Shell is a simple shell written in C# and the Heroes framework.

-The Heroes framework can be found [here](https://github.com/azFoxxo/heroes)
+The Heroes framework can be found [here](https://github.com/azFoxxo/heroes).

+Note: The shell doesn't parse input into tokens and only does the absolute basics to work as this is solely designed to test the framework.

 Supported commands in shell:
 ```